 Two years later, in 1969, Dan Christensen art took a new course.
 He started creating geometric “plaid” paintings, and had a first one-person show at the same Andre Emmerich Gallery, along with the prominent Kenneth Noland, Jules Olitski and Helen Frankenthaler.
 One of Dan Christensen most famous paintings, Lisa’s Red is from this period.
 This painting was included in an exhibition of his work from 1966 to 2006.
 The exhibition was held at Sheldon Museum and was titled “Dan Christensen: Forty Years of Painting”.

 Along with Jacobshagen, Kennedy, the curator of Sheldon Museum of Art supported Dan Christensen’s art.
-He described artist Dan Christensen as innovative and a really dedicated artist.
+The curator described him as innovative and a really dedicated artist.
 Both of them consider that no one but Dan Christensen managed to gain a national reputation at that time, and no one but he was supposed to.
 But before them, there was an architect, Philip Jonson, who supported his art from his early steps.
-He bought some Dan Christensen art and even gave one painting to the Museum of Modern Art.
+He bought some of Christensen’s art and even gave one painting to the Museum of Modern Art.

 Artist Dan Christensen spent his whole life creating art.
 From the 1970s to the very end of his life he was exploring new art and painting techniques.

-Dan Christensen spent the end of his life in East Hampton.
-He died in 2007, but Dan Christensen art is now more alive than ever.
-The collectors are buying his art and the exhibitions of his work are being held around the USA.
+He spent the end of his life in East Hampton.
+He died in 2007, but his art is now more alive than ever.
+Collectors are buying his art and the exhibitions of his work are being held around the USA.